De Stella Nova: Position

 As soon as the ‘new star’ appeared, Kepler began recording his observations, measuring its angular distance from known stars such as σ Sagittarii, η Ophiuchi, α Ophiuchi, ζ Ophiuchi, α Aquilae and α Scorpii.
 With a typical error of less than one minute of arc, remarkable for observations made with the naked eye, he established that it had no noticeable movement.
 The low declination of the supernova over the latitude Kepler was observing from (Prague, around 50° north) likely caused atmospheric refraction, explaining most of Kepler’s errors.
 It is hard to be sure however, since Kepler’s book gives no indication of the times or atmospheric conditions of his observations.
 Kepler also mentions the measurements made by David Fabricius in Osteel, which agreed with his own.
 (They were so precise that in 1943 they allowed Walter Baade to locate the supernova remnant, SNR G4.5+6.8).

 Kepler’s measurements allowed him to be certain that the ‘new star’ showed no parallax.
-Thus, as suggested by the supernova observed 32 years previously by Tycho Brahe (SN 1572), the Aristotelian doctrine that the distant stars were fixed in the firmament must be false.
+Thus, as suggested by the supernova observed 32 years previously by Tycho Brahe (SN 1572), were too far away for any kind of parallax to be noticed with the instrumentation of the time.